When you’re on the cusp of starting a new business, pursuing a passion project, or testing a concept, you may not think much about designing a logo.

-It communicates professionalism and builds trust.
+It communicates professionalism and builds trust

 When you’re starting a new business, it can be a challenge to get others — be it customers, vendors, or investors — to trust you.
 That’s why it helps to take the old-school advice of “dressing for the job you want.”

 Before a person tries your product or service, they assess appearance.
 Think about if you visit a mediocre website or get handed a business card that looks dated.
-It doesn’t instill trust or confidence, does it?
+It doesn’t instil trust or confidence, does it?
 You’re probably not going to jump to purchase something or contact someone for more information.

 In contrast, a strong brand can inspire someone who doesn’t know anything about your business to start to gain trust and interest in what you deliver.
 It can also help build loyalty over time, as your business grows and gains fans — you need only think of your favorite coffee shop logo and how seeing it on a someone’s cup in the morning makes you feel.

 By designing a great logo and putting it on your website and other customer-facing materials, you can immediately convey that you mean business.
 And because 70% of companies say it’s cheaper to retain a customer than acquire a new one, the more you can do to build trust, the stronger your business will be.